-- The Access Seeker may transfer all of its rights and obligations (but not less than all) under the UCLL Terms, provided that the assignee has satisfied the prerequisites set out in section 7. - Where the Access Seeker transfers its rights and obligations under the UCLL Terms in accordance with clause 42.1, it must give prior Notice to Chorus of when that assignment will take effect.
+- 42.1 An Access Seeker may transfer all of its rights and obligations (but not less than all) under the UCLL and UCLF Co-location Terms, provided that the assignee has satisfied the prerequisites set out in section 7. - Where the Access Seeker transfers its rights or obligations under the UCLL and UCLF Co-location Terms in accordance with clause 42.1, it must give prior Notice to Chorus of when that assignment will take effect.